Diploma in Physiotherapy

-Graduates of the Diploma in Physiotherapy are competent health science professionals who possess the knowledge and skills to therapeutically manage and prevent problems arising from disorders related to movement affecting the human body.
-Being focused on providing quality health care, physiotherapists implement evidence-based techniques to correct and/or manage dysfunction of the human body and various disabilities for people of all age groups.
+Graduates of the Diploma in Physiotherapy are competent health science professionals who possess the knowledge and ability to manage and prevent problems affecting the physical functioning of the human body, and to maximise performance of human movement.
+They focus on enabling clients to achieve optimal independence in movement and function.
+They also implement evidence-based techniques to manage disorders of the human body for people of all age groups.

 3 academic years on a full-time basis

-Opportunities are abundant for the graduate with a Diploma in Physiotherapy from Nanyang Polytechnic.
-Not only are physiotherapists independent practitioners who can work in hospitals, rehabilitation centres, sports clinics, specialist centers for management of cancer and heart conditions, psychiatric centers, community health care centres, home for the elderly sick and in wellness clinics, they can also find career opportunities in research facilities, educational institutions and healthcare management sectors.
+Opportunities are abundant for graduates from Nanyang Polytechnic.
+They can work independently in hospitals, rehabilitation centres, sports clinics, specialist centres for management of cancer and heart conditions, psychiatric centres, community healthcare centres, homes for the elderly sick and in wellness clinics.
+Their clients may range from elite sports individuals to the frail elderly and their work environment may vary from hydrotherapy pools to private clinics.
+They can also find career opportunities in research facilities, educational institutions and health and wellness sectors.

-The Diploma in Physiotherapy at Nanyang Polytechnic has been given accreditation by the Singapore Physiotherapy Association, a member of the World Confederation of Physical Therapy.
-This affiliation permits the graduates to practise worldwide, subject to local regulations.
+NYP’s Diploma in Physiotherapy course is recognised by Singapore’s Allied Health Professions Council (AHPC).
+Graduates are eligible to join the Singapore Physiotherapy Association, a member of the World Confederation of Physical Therapy.
+This afﬁliation allows you to practise world-wide subject to local regulations.

-The course is designed to offer students a comprehensive learning and practical experience to function as fully competent physiotherapists on graduation.
-Through lectures, tutorials, practical sessions and clinical education, the course will equip the students with:
+The course is designed to offer students a comprehensive learning and practical experience to function competently as physiotherapists upon graduation.
+Through lectures, tutorials, simulated practical sessions, on-site teaching clinic and clinical education, the course will equip students with:

-the knowledge of body mechanics, health promotion, biological and behavioural sciences of disease process and physiotherapy concepts to manage disability;
+the knowledge of body mechanics, health promotion, biological and behavioural sciences, disease process, and physiotherapy concepts to manage disability;

 an understanding of the legal and ethical aspects of professional practice;

-the ability to comprehensively assess, critically analyse and accurately interpret a variety of musculoskeletal, cardio-pulmonary, neurological, sports-related, gerontological and other impairments;
+the ability to accurately assess, critically analyse and provide intervention for a variety of musculoskeletal, cardiopulmonary, neurological, sports-related, gerontological, paediatric and other impairments;

-therapeutic skills and confidence to implement evidence-based physiotherapy programmes for all age groups;
+the confidence to conduct clinical research and implement evidence-based physiotherapy programmes for all age groups; and

-the ability to work independently within a variety of healthcare and community settings; and
+the skills to work independently within a variety of healthcare and community settings.

 Physiotherapy students are attached to health care organisations for clinical placement to allow them to integrate clinical experiences with their academic studies.
 Clinical attachments are held both during the semestral period as well as the vacation period.

-Student physiotherapists complete a minimum of 1200 hours of clinical attachment during their three year of studies.
-In year 1, students undergo a two-week block of clinical attachment.
-Beginning year 2 to year 3, the clinical attachment increases to six blocks with duration varying from three to five weeks per block.
+Student physiotherapists complete a minimum of 1000 hours of clinical attachment during their three year of studies.
+In Year 1, students undergo a one-week block of clinical attachment.
+From Year 2 to Year 3, the clinical attachment increases to six blocks with duration varying from three to five weeks per block.

 During each clinical attachment, students are under the supervision of a qualified and experience clinician.
 It is imperative that students have hands-on practice to a variety of clients and in various areas of physiotherapy practice.
 Such supervision and guidance is important as it prepares the students for professional practice after they graduate.